rejojer/PageIndex/README.md

 - **No Vector DB**: Uses document structure and LLM reasoning for retrieval, instead of vector similarity search.
 - **No Chunking**: Documents are organized into natural sections, not artificial chunks.
 - **Human-like Retrieval**: Simulates how human experts navigate and extract knowledge from complex documents.
 - **Better Explainability and Traceability**: Retrieval is based on reasoning — traceable and interpretable, with page and section references.
-No more opaque, approximate vector search ("vibe retrieval").
+No more opaque, approximate vector search (“vibe retrieval”).

 PageIndex powers a reasoning-based RAG system that achieved **state-of-the-art** [98.7% accuracy](https://github.com/VectifyAI/Mafin2.5-FinanceBench) on FinanceBench, demonstrating leading performance in professional document analysis (see our [blog post](https://vectify.ai/blog/Mafin2.5) for details).